Flax Seeds for Hormones: Science-Backed Benefits Every Woman Should Know

 Ground flax seeds are more effective because your body can absorb their nutrients more efficiently.
 Whole seeds often pass through the digestive system without breaking down.
 For hormonal benefits, go for freshly ground flax seeds.

-Start it with 1 to 2 tablespoons of ground flax seeds daily.
+Start it with 1 to 2 tablespoons of ground flaxseed daily.
 That’s usually enough to support estrogen balance and digestion.
 Always drink water with flax to avoid digestive discomfort.

 Within a few weeks, you may notice small changes in mood, energy, or cycle frequency.
 Hormonal balance takes time, so give it at least 4–6 weeks of consistent use.
-Everyone’s body is different so that results may vary.
+Everyone’s body is different, so results may vary.

 Flax seeds may support hormone regulation in women with PCOS by improving estrogen metabolism and supporting healthy insulin levels.
 They also promote gut health, which is linked to hormonal balance.
 For personalised help, you should always talk to your doctor.